A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Introduction and Motivation

 From the diagrammatic heuristics, the beyond RWA terms in \cref{eq:3-legged-cat-H} can be understood as cascaded diagrams.
 For example, the term $(\frac{195g_3^3}{4\omega_d^2}-\frac{165g_3g_4}{8\omega_d})\xi^2\op a^{\dagger 3}$ corresponds to the diagrams

 in which three 3-wave ``mixing vertices'', nicknamed ``mixers'' in the following, are cascaded together to form the first diagram and a 3-wave and a 4-wave mixers are cascaded together to form the second.
 Each of the diagrams intakes two drive excitations and produces three resonant excitations of the oscillator.
-However, it is not easy to see how does the negative sign in $-\frac{165g_3g_4}{8\omega_d}$ emerges from the diagrams above.
-This problem points to the limitations of the heuristic diagrams, which have only interpretational role instead of being a calculational tool.
+However, it is not easy to see how the negative sign in $-\frac{165g_3g_4}{8\omega_d}$ emerges from the diagrams above.
+This problem points to the limitations of the heuristic diagrams, which, at this stage, have only an interpretational role instead of a calculational one.

 \textit{Beyond heuristic diagrams.} Can the heuristic diagrams that we have presented in these two examples be formalized as components of a systematic procedure?
-In this article, we answer positively to this question and construct a standalone diagrammatic method to efficiently compute effective static Hamiltonian of driven nonlinear oscillators.
+In this article, we answer positively to this question and construct a stand-alone diagrammatic method to efficiently compute effective static Hamiltonian of driven nonlinear oscillators.
 At the level of pen and paper, our formalization of the diagrammatic heuristics leads to the complete list of Hamiltonian terms at any order.
 Their prefactors involve the simple counting of topologically equivalent diagrams.
 Because the analytical work becomes tedious as order in perturbation is increased, we also provide a ready-to-use computer program to generate the full expansion to any order \cite{qhb2022}.
 We validate the approach by benchmarking our results against numerical simulation and experimental data.
 We also use it to explain and predict novel phenomena in the context of cQED.